nameless-and-blameless/TAG/reports/_BIGSETUP.md

 ### Cover-Up and Discrediting Efforts by Donald J. Trump

-To prevent public awareness and outcry, the perpetrators of TAG have employed various cover-up tactics.
+To prevent public awareness and outcry, the orchestrators of TAG have employed various cover-up tactics.
 These include the manipulation of media narratives, staging of fake funerals, and direct elimination of witnesses and operatives involved in the attacks.

 ### Phantom Funerals